Contents

 Doctype

-Currently, very few HTML documents have a correct and full doctype, or DTD (Document Type Declaration).
-It used to be more decorative than functional, but starting a few years ago, the presence of a doctype can greatly affect the rendering of a document in a web browser.
+The doctype, or DTD (Document Type Declaration), used to be more decorative than functional, but for quite a few years now the presence of a doctype has been able to greatly affect the rendering of a document in a web browser.

 All HTML and XHTML documents must have a doctype declaration to be valid.
-The doctype states what version of HTML or XHMTL is being used in the document, and is used by the validator when validating, and by web browsers to determine which rendering mode to use.
-If a correct and full doctype is present in a document, many web browsers will switch to standards mode, which means that they will follow the CSS specification closer.
-The document will also render quicker because the browser doesn’t have to interpret and try to compensate for invalid HTML.
-This will also reduce the difference in rendering between browsers.
+The doctype states what version of HTML or XHMTL is being used in the document.
+The doctype is used by the W3C markup validator when checking your document and by web browsers to determine which rendering mode to use.

 <!DOCTYPE html PUBLIC "-//W3C//DTD XHTML 1.0 Strict//EN"